MRH4287/FFNetParser/Readme.md

 If there is an problem with fictionpress.com, please report that to me.**

-*You can find a compiled Version of the Script [Here](http://server.mrh-development.de:8080/job/Fanfiction%20User%20Script/lastSuccessfulBuild/artifact/ffnetlist.user.js)*

-**Warning: The Version above can be broken!
-Choose a different Version [Here](http://server.mrh-development.de:8080/job/Fanfiction%20User%20Script/) if necessary.**

 ## Need Help?

 Go to the [Wiki](https://github.com/MRH4287/FFNetParser/wiki) for more Information!